loukel/dumma/README.md

 # About
-This is the front-end repo for Entrepreneurs Durham's site.
+This is the front-end repo for Team Durham MMA's site.

 # Technolgies
 - [React](https://reactjs.org/)